geekzter/azure-pipeline-agents/README.md

 The [build-image.yml](pipelines/build-images.yml) uses the [method and scripts described on the actions/virtual-environments GitHub repo](https://github.com/actions/virtual-environments/blob/main/docs/create-image-and-azure-resources.md) to build a VHD with the same configuration Azure DevOps and GitHub Actions are using for Microsoft-hosted agents and GitHub-hosted runners.
 The [GenerateResourcesAndImage.ps1](https://github.com/actions/virtual-environments/blob/main/helpers/GenerateResourcesAndImage.ps1) script does the heavy lifting of building the VHD with Packer.
 This pipeline can run on Microsoft-hosted agents ('Azure Pipelines' pool).

-In Enterprise you will have isolation requirements e.g. no public endpoints and build in a virtual network, protect the identity used for the build, etc. To accomodate such requirements the [build-image-isolated.yml](pipelines/build-image-isolated.yml) takes the [packer templates](https://github.com/actions/virtual-environments/tree/main/images/linux) and provides the variables required to customize the build VM.
+In Enterprise you will have isolation requirements e.g. no public endpoints and build in a Virtual Network, protect the identity used for the build, etc. To accomodate such requirements the [build-image-isolated.yml](pipelines/build-image-isolated.yml) takes the [packer templates](https://github.com/actions/virtual-environments/tree/main/images/linux) and provides the variables required to customize the build VM.
 This pipeline needs to run on a self-hosted agent such as the scale set agents deployed by this repository.

 ### Licensing
 Note that when you build an image this way you are accepting licenses pertaining to the software at installation (i.e. build) time.